amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-32 Gray to Binary Converter
 	Verilog code for converting 4-bit Gray code to 4-bit Binary code.
 Gray code is a binary numeral system where two successive values differ in only one bit.
 This conversion is useful in various digital systems where error minimization during transitions is critical.

+#### Day-33 Synchronous FIFO using a common counter
+    **FIFO write operation
+    FIFO can store/write the wr_data at every posedge of the clock based on wr_en signal till it is full.
+The write pointer gets incremented on every data write in FIFO memory.
+    **FIFO read operation
+    The data can be taken out or read from FIFO at every posedge of the clock based on the rd_en signal till it is empty.
+The read pointer gets incremented on every data read from FIFO memory.